Catholic Education Since 1992

 The history of Saint Louis Covenant School is rooted in the vision of its former Pastor, the Very Reverend James F. Fetscher.
 In the fall of 1992, his vision, based on creating Catholic culture for young children while assembling an environment for adult catechesis, would materialize in the form of St. Louis Catholic Preschool.
-The founding Director and teacher, Mrs. Christine Mathisen, along with Mrs. Mary Blanco, our first teacher assistant, inaugurated the preschool shortly after Hurricane Andrew with 16 three and four-year-old students and their parents forming the first community of families.
-From the very inception of the school, the parents were actively involved in the life of the school.
-In accordance with the Church's teaching that parents are the first educators of their children especially in matters of faith, the parents were encouraged to participate in the daily life of the school by volunteering in the classrooms, attending Mass and serving on a school ministry.
+The founding Director and teacher, Mrs. Christine Mathisen, along with Mrs. Mary Blanco, our first teacher assistant, inaugurated the preschool with 16 three and four-year-old students and their parents, forming the first community of families.

+In 1994, after prayerful consideration and numerous petitions from the school families, the preschool expanded to include kindergarten.
+It was also determined that the school would continue to add additional grade levels per year.
 In 1997, the Village of Pinecrest issued its building permit granting St. Louis Catholic Church permission to build an elementary school.
 The existing preschool would need a new name, one that would reflect the unique nature of the parish and its school.
 The school had created a family of believers; pilgrims on a journey together developing a deeper relationship with God.
-These families had indeed forged partnerships with each other and the school.
-It became clear that the new name should have the word "covenant" in it signifying the promise each family made to each other to provide the faith environment they needed to grower closer to God, thus providing strong models for their children.
+These families had forged partnerships with each other and the school.
+It became clear that the new name should have the word "covenant" in it, signifying the promise each family made to each other to provide the faith environment they needed to grower closer to God, thus providing strong models for their children.

 In 1999, the parish began a building fund to underwrite the cost of a new building.
 The groundbreaking began with a ceremony and blessing by Archbishop Edward A. McCarthy.
 Over the next two years, work continued on the school building.